huggingface/blog/audio-datasets.md

 FLEURS (Few-shot Learning Evaluation of Universal Representations of Speech) is a dataset for evaluating speech recognition systems in 102 languages, including many that are classified as 'low-resource'.
 The data is derived from the [FLoRes-101](https://arxiv.org/abs/2106.03193) dataset, a machine translation corpus with 3001 sentence translations from English to 101 other languages.
-Native speakers are recorded narrating the sentence translations in their native languages.
-The dataset can be used as an audio classification dataset for _language identification_: systems are trained to predict the language of each of the utterances in the corpus.
+Native speakers are recorded narrating the sentence transcriptions in their native languages.
+The recorded audio data is paired with a label for the language in which it is spoken.
+The dataset can be used as an audio classification dataset for _language identification_: systems are trained to predict the language of each utterance in the corpus.